Livermorium: Chemical

-Livermorium hydride (LvH2) would be the heaviest chalcogen hydride and the heaviest homolog of water (the lighter ones are H2S, H2Se, H2Te, and PoH2).
+Livermorium hydride (LvH2) would be the heaviest chalcogen hydride and the heaviest homologue of water (the lighter ones are H2S, H2Se, H2Te, and PoH2).
 Polane (polonium hydride) is a more covalent compound than most metal hydrides because polonium straddles the border between metal and metalloid and has some nonmetallic properties: it is intermediate between a hydrogen halide like hydrogen chloride (HCl) and a metal hydride like stannane (SnH4).
 Livermorane should continue this trend: it should be a hydride rather than a livermoride, but still a covalent molecular compound.
 Spin-orbit interactions are expected to make the Lv–H bond longer than expected from periodic trends alone, and make the H–Lv–H bond angle larger than expected: this is theorized to be because the unoccupied 8s orbitals are relatively low in energy and can hybridize with the valence 7p orbitals of livermorium.
 This phenomenon, dubbed "supervalent hybridization", has some analogues in non-relativistic regions in the periodic table; for example, molecular calcium difluoride has 4s and 3d involvement from the calcium atom.
 The heavier livermorium dihalides are predicted to be linear, but the lighter ones are predicted to be bent.